Journal

 By the time she got back to the house her feet were wet, there were damp patches around the shoulders and chest of her cardigan, and her nose was tingling.

 The next day was a flurry of activity.
 Another young woman called Flora who sometimes helped at busy times had been sent for, and the preparations started at six in the morning.
 Fires were to be lit early and kept going throughout the day.
-Potatoes were peeled, a pie was baked, meat in aspic was made, a roast prepared and ingredients arranged on the sideboard ready for dessert and hors d’oeuvres.
+Potatoes were peeled, a pie was baked, a roast prepared and ingredients arranged on the sideboard ready for dessert and hors d’oeuvres.

 It was dark outside, and the bright snowflakes were falling like spring blossom outside the kitchen windows, but the young lady was too busy to pay them too much attention.
-Flora skipped efficiently in and out of boiling pots, flour filling the air, stacking crockery; her hands were always ready to help without having to be asked.
-The young woman also appreciated how Flora said nothing of the extravagant feast being prepared with obviously much more than wartime rations would allow.
-She was grateful to be spared any conversation about furtive black market deliveries at the tradesman’s entrance after dark.
+Flora skipped efficiently around boiling pots, flour filling the air, crockery being stacked; her hands were always ready to help without having to be asked.

-“You really don’t have to, dear.
-We won’t hear her from there.”
-Reluctantly, the young woman put her baby daughter in the sitting room, just behind the door but near enough to the fire so she wouldn’t get cold, listened to her little breaths in and out, took a deep sigh herself and continued with the cooking.
+“You really don’t have to, dear.”
+Reluctantly, the young woman put her baby daughter in the sitting room, just behind the door but near enough to the fire so she wouldn’t get cold.

-The table was set and everything ready by the time voices were heard outside.
+The table was set and everything was ready by the time voices were heard outside.
 Edmund, the Lady’s older brother, was laughing loudly when the knocker sounded.
 Flora opened the door and immediately held her arms out to receive the outer garments of: Edmund, Harold (the Lady’s younger brother) and Harold’s wife, Cynthia.
-There was a flurry of movement as the guests shook snow from their clothes and handed over coats and hats to an increasingly heavily laden Flora.
+The guests shook snow from their clothes and handed coats and hats to an increasingly heavily laden Flora.
 The Lady appeared from the kitchen.

 “Welcome! …Harold, Edmund, Cynthia.”
 The lady kissed them daintily on both cheeks.
 “How are you all?
 It’s been a very long time.”